 - Multi-sanction cases receive individual EA numbers for each sanction, e.g., a case that includes both a proposed civil penalty and a separate (stand-alone) Demand for Information (DFI) would have one EA number for the proposed civil penalty and a separate EA number for the DFI. - 5.
 Any case involving willfulness whether or not escalated or non-escalated enforcement action is to be issued, including willful cases where the staff proposes to exercise discretion and refrain from issuing enforcement action (e.g., NCV). - 6.
 For power reactors and power reactors under construction, Severity Level IV violations and Green SDP findings associated with a violation where, although the criteria for an NCV were met, discretion is used to issue an NOV. - 7.
 Any issue where enforcement discretion is exercised (e.g., exercise of discretion per EGMs or, as applicable, the Interim Policies). - 8.
 Non-escalated enforcement actions requiring headquarters' review, including: - a.
-Any non-escalated enforcement action involving an individual; - b.
-Any non-escalated enforcement action which, by the examples in the Violation Examples section of the Policy, could be categorized at Severity Level III or characterized as greater than green by the SDP; - c.
-Any non-escalated enforcement action related to a current proposed escalated enforcement action, unless there has been prior approval for separate issuance by the Director, OE; - 9.
-Any enforcement action requiring Commission approval; - 10.
-Any case involving the mitigation of enforcement sanctions as addressed in the Enforcement Policy; - 11.
+Any non-escalated enforcement action involving an individual; - Any non-escalated enforcement action which, by the examples in the Violation Examples section of the Policy, could be categorized at Severity Level III or characterized as greater than green by the SDP; - c.
+Any non-escalated enforcement action related to a current proposed escalated enforcement action, unless there has been prior approval for separate issuance by the Director, OE. - 9.
+Any enforcement action requiring Commission approval. - 10.
+Any case involving the mitigation of enforcement sanctions as addressed in the Enforcement Policy. - 11.
 Any case in which the staff proposes to exercise discretion and refrain from issuing an enforcement action for a transportation cask contamination violation that could be categorized at Severity Level III or above. - 12.
-Any case in which a Notice of Enforcement Discretion (NOED) was issued and the root cause that results in the need to request the NOED was a violation in itself (regardless of whether the violation will be dispositioned as an NCV or in an NOV).
-The EA number should be included on the subsequent enforcement action, but should not be included on the NOED when it is issued. - 13.
+Any Notice of Enforcement Discretion (NOED). - 13.
 Any case involving an OI report where enforcement action appears warranted (i.e., whether the action is based on willfulness or not and whether the action is escalated, non-escalated, or an NCV).
-OE will assign an EA number to the case when it determines enforcement action is warranted or when it requests an OGC analysis of whether enforcement action is supportable.

-- 14. Any case in which the staff proposes to issue a DFI.
+OE will assign an EA number to the case when it determines enforcement action is warranted or when it requests an OGC analysis of whether enforcement action is supportable. - 14.
+Any case in which the staff proposes to issue a DFI.
 The DFI should be given an individual EA number even if issued together with another enforcement action.
-If another enforcement action is issued after the response to the DFI which addresses the subject matter of the original DFI, a new EA number is also to be obtained. - 15.
-Any case (during review and approval) in which the region proposes to issue any action to an individual (i.e., NOV, civil penalty, DFI, order, close out letter, or similar letter). - 16.
+If another enforcement action is issued after the response to the DFI which addresses the subject matter of the original DFI, a new EA number is also to be obtained.

+- 15. Any case (during review and approval) in which the region proposes to issue any action to an individual (i.e., NOV, civil penalty, DFI, order, close out letter, or similar letter). - 16.
 Any case (during review and approval) in which the NRC proposes to issue an enforcement action (regardless of severity level) to a licensed operator for failure to comply with a facility licensee's fitness-for-duty (FFD) program. - 17.
 Any Chilling Effect Letter (CEL) that is issued in the absence of a finding of discrimination.
 The region should request an EA number when it is determined that a CEL should be issued.
 The EA will be closed upon receipt of the licensee's response to the CEL.
 Any subsequent enforcement action proposed will be given a new EA number.
 See the Allegation Manual for further guidance. - 18.
 Any case in which the NRC issues a letter to the licensee and/or contractor requesting information about a finding of discrimination for engaging in protected activities made by DOL and its potential impact on the environment for raising concerns.